attack-monkey/Lean-Functional-Typescript/README.md

 Pure Code
 =========

-Functions (and Operations which are essentially viewed as functions too) take in input and return output - without ever mutating the input.
+Pure Functions are the building blocks of Pure Code.
+Pure Functions take in input and return output - without ever mutating the input.

 This therefore enforces data that is immutable.

 > ^^ We want to write code like this as much as possible.

-Functions:
+Pure Functions:
   - Don't mutate anything.
   - Only interact with inputs, constants, and other 'pure' functions to derive a result.
   - When passed the same set of inputs always return the same result.

-So functions and operations are pure.

 Pure functions are built from immutable operations, and recursive functions.